zbw/pm20_web/doc/glossary.en.md

 : subject - PM20 subject category system
 : ware - PM20 ware category system

+holding
+: Archives holding, either
+: h - Hamburgisches Welt-Wirtschafts-Archiv (HWWA), or : k - Wirtschaftsarchiv Kiel (WiA)

+set (of films)
+: The result of a specific filming of one part of a holding, e.g. "h1_sh" for the first filming of the countries-subjects collection from the HWWA archives

 signature
 : (or: notation) Short code for a category within a category system, e.g. "A10" for Germany.